AdobeDocs/experience-manager-screens.en/help/user-guide/creating-a-screens-project.md

 Alternatively, you can ﻿go directly to: `http://localhost:4502/screens.html/content/screens`
 ![chlimage_1-14](assets/chlimage_1-14.png)

-Different projects could be differents brands, deployments, customers, and so on.
+Different projects could be different brands, deployments, customers, and so on.

 ![screen_shot_2018-08-23at105748am](assets/screen_shot_2018-08-23at105748am.png)